sasetz/fiit_template/lib.typ

 #import "localization.typ": localization
 // TODO: GLOBAL: consider breaking down the function into smaller pages to help
 // improve the customizability of the template
+// TODO: add supplement to appendices
+// TODO: remake appendices:
+//    - add a function for appendix
+//    - make that function's body act like the appendix itself
+//    - offset headings inside appendices by one
+//    - reset heading counter on first appendix

 #let fiit-thesis(
   // theme of your thesis